bwsw/sj-platform/SJDocs/source/SJ_CustomModule.rst

 Batch Streaming Custom Module
 ------------------------------------

-1) Create an executor class inheriting BatchStreamingExecutor class and override some of methods if necessary (:ref:`batch-module`)
+1) Create a new sbt project depending on sj-engine-core library, i.e. use the latest version from https://mvnrepository.com/artifact/com.bwsw in your build.sbt file.
-2) Create a batch collector inheriting BatchCollector class and override the required methods (:ref:`Batch-Collector`)
+2) Create an executor class inheriting BatchStreamingExecutor class and override some methods if necessary (:ref:`batch-module`)
-3) Create a validator class inheriting StreamingValidator class and override the validate method if necessary (:ref:`validator`)
+3) Create a batch collector inheriting BatchCollector class and override the required methods (:ref:`Batch-Collector`)
-4) Create a new project depending on sj-engine-core library, i.e. use the latest version from https://mvnrepository.com/artifact/com.bwsw in your build.sbt file.
+4) Create a validator class inheriting StreamingValidator class and override the validate method if necessary (:ref:`validator`)
 5) Create `specification.json` in a resources folder and fill it in as shown in the example (:ref:`Json_schema`).
-6) Assembly a jar of your module by calling sbt instruction from project folder, e.g. 'sbt my-batch-module/assembly'
+6) Assemble a jar of your module by calling sbt instruction from project folder, e.g. 'sbt my-batch-module/assembly'
 7) Upload the module (via REST or UI)
 8) Create an instance of the module (via REST or UI)
 9) Launch BatchTaskRunner.scala with the following environment variables: